-1. Export quotas and licensing
+1. Export quotas and icensing

+a) Are iron and steel products sold by your company subject to any export quotas?

+If so, explain why iron and steel products are subject to quotas and the method by which the quotas are allocated.

+Does this process involve any GOC participation in determining the selling prices of the goods?
+If so, explain.

+Iron and steel products sold by the Respondent are not subject to export quotas.

+b) If iron and steel products are not presently subject to export quotas, indicate if quotas existed during the investigation period and when and why they were removed.

+Iron and steel products sold by the Respondent were not subject to export quotas during the investigation period.

+c) Identify the GOC agency which legislates and monitors any such quotas.

+Not applicable.
+Refer to previous response.

-- a) Are iron and steel products sold by your company subject to any export quotas? - If so, explain why iron and steel products are subject to quotas and the method by which the quotas are allocated. - Does this process involve any GOC participation in determining the selling prices of the goods?
-If so, explain. - b) If iron and steel products are not presently subject to export quotas, indicate if quotas existed during the investigation period and when and why they were removed. - c) Identify the GOC agency which legislates and monitors any such guotas. - d) Has the GOC set any targets or limits regarding the quantity of iron and steel products that you may sell on the domestic or export markets?
-If so, provide details. - e) Are there any export licence requirements for iron and steel products?
+d) Has the GOC set any targets or limits regarding the quantity of iron and steel products that you may sell on the domestic or export markets?
+If so, provide details.

+No. The Respondent is not subject to any targets or limits on the quantity of iron and steel products that it may sell on the domestic or export markets.

+e) Are there any export licence requirements for iron and steel products?
 If so, provide details.